aaqib-khan358/CCG-Example/README.md

 NativeAd.recordCustomClickGesture() invoked when:
 1. NativeAdView.mediaView is clicked
 2. NativeAdView.callToActionView is clicked
+3. NativeAdView is swiped left (need to invoke in touch event of the viewgroup that forwards the onInterceptTouchEvent)

 Everything works fine.
 Ad-click is imitated

 NativeAd.recordCustomClickGesture() invoked when:
-1. NativeAdView is swiped left
-2. Button inside NativeAdView is clicked (not part of NativeAdView elements)
+1. Button inside NativeAdView is clicked (not part of NativeAdView elements)
-3. Button outside NativeAdView is clicked
+2. Button outside NativeAdView is clicked

 Each of them does not imitate ad-click.
 Logcat shows following message: